MILITARY KNIFE RESEARCH COURSE by Hock Hochheim

 “just stick the pointy end of a missile into the ground.”

 You think you’re smart when you say crap like that, but you’re not.
 A knife encounter, like a gun-fight encounter, or even a missile-war, is an environmental, situational unique event, with a before, during and after.
-Crime law and war law.
+Crime and war.

 Anyway, digging into the military aspect as I had, I found that people-groups were interested in this version, asked for that training theme.
-I’ve taught unitts-groups that includes the U.S. Marines, Army, Australian Army, European counter-terrorism seminars, well, the list is too long to scramble together from decades.
-Civilians too.
+I’ve taught units-groups that include the U.S. Marines, Army, Australian Army, European counter-terrorism seminars in Berlin, Italian special operations, well, the list is too long to scramble together here from decades.
+Civilians too, of course.

 Meanwhile, get the hardcover, color collector’s item book.
 (Warning!
 International postage might be insane outside of the USA and U.K.) Click here.